top of page

 Access 3

 Most parking is fairly far from the stadium and towards Navy Yards.
 You will need to walk a bit to get to decent parking.
-Parking close to the station should not be your first option.
+Parking close to the stadium should not be your first option.
 A better thing would be to park near the Wharf and walk.

 The two closest Metro station options are Navy Yards and Waterfront Station.